frenetix/SimpleSelectSearch/README.md

 ### INTRODUCTION ###

-Simple=Select+Search (SSS in shorthand) is an Google Chrome extension which allows it's users to perform intuitive, simple yet powerful way to search the World Wide Web.
+Simple=Select+Search (SSS in shorthand) is a Google Chrome extension which allows users an alternative to perform intuitive, simple yet powerful way to search the World Wide Web.
 Most natural and fastest way - just highlight text and click on search engine in context menu.
 No typing, no waiting, no struggling.

 ### FEATURES ###